ppy/osu-wiki/news/2020-08-03-mappers-report-july.md

 ### BN application and evaluation results will now be sent via chat

-Next the NAT have an important announcement to make regarding future Beatmap Nominator evaluations and applications.
-Prior all results were delivered through legacy pm on the old osu! website. **This is no longer the case**.
-You will now receive a message through the website/in-game chat function, once your application or evaluation have concluded.
-This message will contain a link which will lead you to the **Beatmap Nominator website**, where more detailed feedback can be viewed.
+Next, the NAT has an important announcement to make regarding future Beatmap Nominator evaluations and applications.
+As you may know, all results used to be delivered through legacy pm on the old osu! website. **This is no longer the case**.
+You will now receive a message through the website/in-game chat function once your application or evaluation has concluded.
+This message will contain a link that will lead you to the **Beatmap Nominator website**, where more detailed feedback can be viewed.

 And now let's go to the team movements for this month: